sugarlabs/musicblocks/Docs/guide/README.md

 The bottom row contains:

-*Mode menu* (hamburger icon), which will open the mode selection pie menu;
+*Temperament* (hamburger icon), which opens the EDO/Temperament dropdown to control how the octave is divided;

-*Save*, which will save the current mode as a custom mode and export an *Action* block and a *Define Mode* block to the workspace;
+*Mode menu* (pie-chart icon), which will open the mode selection pie menu;

 *Name field*, where you can type a name for a custom mode before saving;

-*Delete*, which will remove the currently loaded custom mode from saved modes; and
+*Save*, which will save the current mode as a custom mode and export an *Action* block and a *Define Mode* block to the workspace; and

-*EDO/Temperament dropdown*, which controls how the octave is divided.
+*Delete*, which will remove the currently loaded custom mode from saved modes.

 ![widget](./mode_scalar_edo_dropdown.svg "EDO/Temperament dropdown")